Bubblemelon/heroku-test/README.md

 https://aqueous-atoll-17679.herokuapp.com/  [may not be active]

-### Learnt about adding Submodules here:
+### How to add Submodules can be found here:

 https://github.com/blog/2104-working-with-submodules

-In reference to php starter code from Heroku.
+The link above explains/clarifies the question found in: http://stackoverflow.com/questions/14448601/what-does-this-green-icon-mean-in-a-github-repository

+This is in reference to my experience when adding the heroku remote repository into my "heroku-test"repository.